paullim2/cs361_vg_recommender_ms/README.md

    An example tag could be: &lt;form id="gameForm" action="/submit" method="post"&gt;

+   Now when the user selects their videogame preferences and hits submit, these values will be passed to the Flask endpoint.

 ## Receiving Data from the Microservice
 1. In the JavaScript portion of your HTML, define the following elements in your fetch command:
       * url = '/submit'